Australian Centre for Contemporary Art: Description and governance

 ACCA is a member of the advocacy organisation Contemporary Art Organisations Australia.

 Exhibitions

 In its first decade, ACCA had already commissioned over 200 new works by both Australian and International Artists.
 Every year ACCA commissions six or seven new Australian artists for exhibition.
 Featured Australian artists have included Pat Brassington, Patricia Piccinini, alongside international artists such as Martin Creed, Barbara Kruger, Tacita Dean, Jenny Holzer and Joseph Kosuth.
 ACCA also presents many thematic exhibitions, as well as public art through initiatives such as the Big Wall project.

+From 15 December 2017 to 25 March 2018, ACCA held Unfinished Business: Perspectives on Art and Feminism, curated in collaboration with Paola Balla, Julie Ewington, Vikki McInnes, and Elvis Richardson, Unfinished Business sought to engage critical but underrepresented practices from Australia, with a focus on contemporary practices and intersectional feminist perspectives.
+The exhibition featured 40 newly commissioned and existing works by women artists including Ali Gumillya Baker, Atong Atem, Maria Kozic, Mikayla Dwyer, and Vivienne Binns.

-A survey exhibition of 15 years of works by Paul Yore, titled WORD MADE FLESH, was held from September to November 2022.
+In November 2022, A survey exhibition of 15 years of works by Paul Yore, titled WORD MADE FLESH, was held from September to November 2022.